Free School Meals

-Please read this information to see if your child/ren is/are entitled to free school meals for 2012-13 – if so – please print off the application form above and send to NCC.
+Please read this information to see if your child/ren is/are entitled to free school meals for 2012-13 – if so – please print off the application form from the button at the bottom of this page and send to NCC.

 Is my child entitled to free school meals?